SlimIO/Governance/docs/first_addon.md

 module.exports = CPU;
 ```

-> In this case, we want to have "events" ready before CPU addon start
+> In this case, we want the "events" to be ready before the CPU addon is started, so we use `lockon` on `events`, and `awake` to wait to receive the "ready" message from `events` to launch our addon scripts.
 ```js
 const Addon = require("@slimio/addon");
 // Create addon